 Charity League for the Performing Arts

 For over 20 years, Charity League brought children’s theatre to Martinsville and Henry County through the Missoula Children's Theater.
 Missoula (a Montana-based touring company) arrived each year in Martinsville for a week-long stay, working with 50 to 60 local children to perform plays such as "Robin Hood" and "The Emperor's New Clothes" for the community.
 In 2020, Charity League made the decision to make our children’s theatre opportunities totally local!
 By partnering with Patrick Henry Community College Patriot Players (Martinsville, VA) and Virginia Children’s Theatre (Roanoke, VA), Charity League will now support not one but TWO opportunities for the children of MHC to hone their acting skills, curate their on-stage talents, and build everlasting friendships.
 In the fall of 2019, Charity League participated in a trial community partnership to help the Patriot Players bring their first children's play to life.
 The success of Frozen Jr has given us full confidence to forge this new partnership that we hope will last for years to come.
-We anticipate and are working towards safely bringing our first official production with the Patriot Players to the stage in the Spring of 2021 followed by a VCT Summer Camp in the summer of 2021.
-More information will be forthcoming!
+We anticipate and are working towards safely bringing our first official local production with the VCT Summer Camp in the summer of 2021 followed by the Patriot Players Children's Theater in the Fall of 2021.

 Young Artists Gallery at Piedmont Arts Association

 Each school in Martinsville and Henry County has the opportunity to exhibit art from their students in this community placement.
 Budding artists have the thrill of having their work displayed in this state of the art facility.
 The League partners with Piedmont Arts to hang artwork from the schools each month in the Young Artist's Gallery.